niacdoial/blemd/MANUAL.md

 plus the source code, so the program can be recompiled for other platforms.
 To change the used executable, you will need to replace the one in the main folder (called `bmdview.exe`).

-Moreover, this small program is not aware of what exact image formats (such as dds:I8 or tga:palette8:rgba8) blender can use, but offers you the possibility to use `.tga` or `.dds` as an image container: switching from one to the other help fix some problems.
+Moreover, this small program is not aware of what exact image formats (such as `dds file/8-bit greyscale` or `tga file/256 color palette/32bit rgb+alpha`) blender can use, but offers you the possibility to use `.tga` or `.dds` as an image container: switching from one to the other help fix some problems.

-**Misc. troubleshooting**
+### Misc. troubleshooting

-There are two logging systems put in place:
+There are two systems put in place to look at the program's logs:
 - one will only record warnings and errors, and will show up as a pop-up when the plugin finishes.
 - the other is much more verbose, and wil show up on the system console.